nickchops/wrong/README.md

 Currently this fixes in 7.8.0 and older:

-- A bug in render texture memory management
+- QRenderTexture.cpp: Fixes a bug in render texture memory management.
+Game will crash in garbage collection without this.
+- QMain.cpp: Makes .lua loading measurably faster.
+Not needed, but useful!

 ------------------------------------------------------------------------------------------